alibaba/bifrostui/packages/bui-core/src/Avatar/index.en-US.md

 };
 ```

-### Avatar Group Orientation
+## Avatar Group Orientation

-The `AvatarGroup` component provides an `orientation` property to control the orientation of avatars.
+The AvatarGroup component provides the `orientation` attribute to control the direction of the avatars.
 The default orientation is `left`.

 ```tsx
 import { Avatar, AvatarGroup, Stack } from '@bifrostui/react';